fossasia/wp-rotatingtweets/readme.txt

 * Addition of settings page option for timeout of connection to Twitter
 * Addition of settings page option for placement of JavaScript at the bottom of the page
 * Addition of settings page option for duration of cache
+* Fixed problem with hashtags and accents
+* Improved error messages for connection problems
 * Tidying up settings page text

 = 1.5.1 =